2020 Teacher Awards Winners

-Awardees receive a monetary gift for their school and a Certificate of Merit at a formal ceremony held at the 9/11 Tribute Museum.
+Awardees receive a monetary gift for their school and a Certificate of Merit by the 9/11 Tribute Museum.
 Each gift is donated by a 9/11 family foundation.
-The awards are presented by a Regent of the New York State Education Department.
-The ceremony takes place on February 26, in tribute to the first attack on the World Trade Center in 1993.

 Over the years the Teacher Awards program has been made possible by the generous support of several family foundations who are committed to supporting education:

 I was incredibly moved by the ceremony and by the opportunity to hear the stories that the other teachers shared about their work in the classroom.
 My students that accompanied me to the ceremony were also very touched by the speeches that they heard.